reconjohn/PtD/docs/report/reportA.md

 * Access pathways around solar zones and close to hip, valley, eave and edge are applied with 3-foot-wide to prevent installers from falling.

-* Conduit, wiring systems, and raceways for photovoltaic circuits are presented in close proximity to ridge, hip or valley for the purpose of visualization, While conduit is suggested to run inside walls during new construction due to its easier, safer, and more economical installation in addition to aesthetics.
+* Conduit, wiring systems, and raceways for photovoltaic circuits are presented in close proximity to ridge, hip or valley for the purpose of visualization, while conduit is suggested to run inside walls during new construction due to its easier, safer, and more economical installation in addition to aesthetics.

 ![3D model of the benchmark solar-ready house (composition roof)](3d_2.png)